ndisidore/presi-workers-as-translator/slides/act5-ai-translation.md

 - The Worker should:
   1. Accept POSTed JSON in the internal schema
   2. Validate required fields (e.g. user.name, content.text)
-  3. Transform the payload into the target API’s expected format
+  3. Transform the payload into the target API's expected format
   4. If an env.TARGET_API_KEY or env.TARGET_WEBHOOK_URL is provided, call the target API
   5. Otherwise, just return the transformed payload (for preview/testing)
   6. Handle optional fields gracefully